snowplow-archive/snowplow.github.com/_posts/2015-06-10-spark-streaming-example-project-0.1.0-released.md

 <h2><a name="further-reading">5.
 Further reading</a></h2>
 </div>

-Did you see our plain-Spark example project?
-Catch up on our newly released version 0.3.0 of our [spark-example-project](https://github.com/snowplow/spark-example-project).

 Spark is an increasing focus for us at Snowplow.
-Recently, we detailed our [first-experiments-with-spark](http://snowplowanalytics.com/blog/2015/05/21/first-experiments-with-apache-spark/).
+Recently, we detailed our [First experiments with Apache Spark](http://snowplowanalytics.com/blog/2015/05/21/first-experiments-with-apache-spark/).
+Also, catch up on our newly released version 0.3.0 of our [spark-example-project](https://github.com/snowplow/spark-example-project).

 Separately, we are also now starting a port of this example project to [AWS Lambda] [lambda] - you can follow our progress in the [aws-lambda-example-project] [aws-lambda-example-project] repo.